MetOffice/CSET/docs/source/index.rst

    changelog
    GitHub <https://github.com/MetOffice/CSET>

-CSET (Convective- and turbulence-scale Evaluation and verification Toolkit) is an open-source toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales with a focus on regional
+CSET, the Community Seamless Evaluation Toolkit, is an open-source toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales with a focus on regional